The documents linked to on this page set out the full legal effect of the Temporary Transitional Power (TTP).

 - the FCA prudential transitional direction, including its Annex on page 10

-Annex A to the main FCA transitional direction sets out how the TTP applies and where it does not apply to legislation, including BTS.
+Annex A to the main FCA transitional directions sets out how the TTP applies and where it does not apply to primary and secondary legislation, including BTS.
 Given the complexity of the legislative framework and the effect of the TTP on law, it is necessary to set out what modifications are made to the law in some detail.

 The TTP does not apply to various FCA rules, including: